 Soon after sundown the show began.
 White fountains flanking the avenue frothed into life while the central Font Màgica erupted in every shade from grapefruit to pomegranate.
 We joined the crowds for a closer look on the escalators that lead up to the MNAC terrace.
 It’s a sort of aquatic firework display – just the thing for a hot August night.

-Ride the Montjuic Cable Car
+Ride the Barcelona Cable Cars

 Eat your way around Barcelona

 Obviously tapas are going to be a big part of any trip to Barcelona.
 We ventured into La Boqueria, the famous food market on Las Ramblas.
 It’s a great experience but it was super-busy and didn’t seem particularly cheap.
-We’d have fared better if we’d tackled it as part of a food tour.
-This Catalan Spanish Market Lunch will help you succeed where we failed!
-You’ll learn about Spanish culture and Catalan food, negotiate the markets with ease and have a delicious tapas lunch.
+I think we missed a trick here and would have fared better if we’d tackled it as part of a food tour.
+Tapas tasting is one of the top things to do in Barcelona with teenagers, and although we found several tapas bars during our stay, some local insights would have been very helpful.

 Alternatively this food and history tour combines stories with snacks on a trip through the medieval alleyways of the Gothic Quarter including La Boqueria.